sajib689/assignment-eight-b9/README.md

 5. Install the react hot icon for icons
 6. Also use mambaui for pre ready components
 7. Install the react recharts
-8. In this website have hour menu list
+8. In this website have four menu list